-When you’re ready to “go for it” in terms of weight loss, it can be easy to focus on the big changes that need to happen.
+When you’re ready to “go for it” in terms of weight loss and finally get to your ideal body weight, it can be easy to focus on the big changes that need to happen.

 In truth, it means making a ton of small changes that will ultimately lead to BIG changes.